xivind/sandbox/sbanken/README.md

 # About
-The Python code in this folder uses Sbanken's archived transcations API to retrieve recently archived transactions for a specified account.
+The Python code in this folder use Sbanken's archived transcations API to retrieve recently archived transactions for a specified account.
 Once the data is received, the code modifies the data structure and publishes the data to a MQTT topic.

 **There are a few things that must be in place for this code to work:**
 - You must have access to Sbanken's archived transactions API.
 Sbanken has a [developer portal](https://sbanken.no/bruke/utviklerportalen/) that provides all the necessary instructions to get started.